aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 which provides access to thing shadows (sometimes referred to as device shadows) through [thingShadow](https://github.com/aws/aws-iot-device-sdk-js?tab=readme-ov-file#thing-shadow-class) class.

-The v2 SDK also supports device shadow service, but with completely different API.
+The v2 SDK also supports the device shadow service, but with a completely different API.
+The v2 shadow client (`IotShadowClientv2`) exposes each operation as a single request-response method that returns a `Promise`.
-First, you subscribe to special topics to get data and feedback from a service.
-The service client provides API for that.
-For example, `SubscribeToGetShadowAccepted` subscribes to a topic to which AWS IoT Core will publish a shadow document.
-The server will notify you if it cannot send you a requested document via `SubscribeToGetShadowRejected`.\
-After subscribing to all the required topics, the service client can start interacting with the server, for example, update the status or request for data.
-These actions are also performed via client API calls.
-For example, `PublishGetShadow` sends a request to AWS IoT Core to get a shadow document.
-The requested shadow document will be received in a callback specified in the `SubscribeToGetShadowAccepted` call.
+For example, `getShadow` sends a request to AWS IoT Core to get a shadow document and resolves with the shadow document; rejected requests and timeouts are surfaced as thrown errors, so no separate "accepted"/"rejected" topic subscriptions are required.
+For notifications of shadow changes, the client provides streaming operations (for example, `createShadowUpdatedStream` and `createShadowDeltaUpdatedStream`).

 AWS IoT Core [documentation for Device Shadow](https://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-mqtt.html) service provides detailed descriptions for the topics used to interact with the service.